Here you’ll find definitions of terms used on the AIC site. Enter the term you want to search for in the box, or click on the letter it begins with.

 A measure of the size of an investment company.
 The total value of all assets held, less liabilities and prior charges, including income for the current year.

-A way of expressing how much an investment company is exposed to cash after offsetting cash balances first against its gearing.
-It is expressed as a percentage of shareholders’ funds.
+A measure of how much cash an investment company holds, after offsetting gearing.
+It is expressed as a percentage of net assets.

 When an investment company with cash balances also has gearing in place, any cash is first offset against the company’s gearing to give a lower gearing figure.
-So, if an investment company has 10% gearing, and 5% in cash, we would show this company as being 5% geared.
-On the other hand, if the company’s cash balances rose to 15%, then we would show gearing as 0%, and net cash as 5%
+So, if an investment company has 10% gearing, and 5% in cash, we would say the investment company is 5% geared with 0% net cash.

 A company that holds investment company shares on your behalf.